Towards Large-Scale Small Object Detection: Survey and Benchmarks: Experiments

 \subsubsection{Benchmarking Results}

-Tab. \ref{tab:Tab6} reports the results of 8 representative methods on SODA-D test-set.
-From the table, we find that the Cascade RCNN \cite{151} attains the best performance with an $AP$ of $35.7\%$ and $AP_T$ of $31.2\%$, both of which steadily outperform other detectors.
-Benefiting from the cascade structure, Cascade RCNN obtains an impressive $AP_{75}$ of $33.8\%$, showing dominance in accurate detection of small objects.
-After that, Faster RCNN \cite{1} and RepPoints \cite{152} tie for the second place in ranking with an overall $AP$ of $32.9\%$.
-More interestingly, if we delve into the specific metrics, Faster RCNN could surpass RepPoints by 0.9 points on $AP_T$ score, and for the smallest area category, \textit{i.e.}, \textit{extremely Tiny}, the performance disparity comes to staggering 3.1 points.
-This phenomenon indicates that point representation, in comparison to its box counterpart, may not be a good choice for tiny objects, but show great potential for large ones.
-Moreover, RepPoints performs better on accurate localization, it can achieve an impressive $AP_{75}$ score than Faster RCNN ($30.9\%$ \textit{vs.} $29.4\%$).
-One-stage detector RetinaNet \cite{3} scores $29.2\%$ and $25.0\%$ on $AP$ and $AP_{75}$ metrics respectively, which are largely inferior to the two-stage Faster RCNN.
-We conjecture this dense sampling fashion is unamiable to small objects who only occupy a relatively small area, thereby exacerbating the foreground-background imbalance problem.
-As for anchor-free detectors, ATSS \cite{153} can achieve $30.1\%$ $AP$ and $26.1\%$ $AP_T$ on our SODA-D test-set, which are superior to the center-based method FCOS \cite{4} ($28.7 \%$ $AP$ and $23.9 \%$ $AP_T$), and the latter behaves badly on \textit{extremely Tiny} objects.
+Tab. \ref{tab:Tab6} reports the results of 12 representative methods on SODA-D test-set.
+From the table, we can find that Faster RCNN \cite{1} scores $28.9\%$ on $AP$, and benefiting from the cascade structure, Cascade RCNN \cite{151} attains the best performance with an $AP$ of $31.2\%$ and an impressive $AP_{75}$ of $27.8\%$, which steadily outperform other detectors.
+On top of Faster RCNN, RFLA \cite{137} achieves $29.7\%$ $AP$, though meanwhile, the $AP_{eS}$ actually drops 0.7 points, showing that the devised assignment might not be suitable for those instances with excessively limited sizes.
+One-stage detector RetinaNet \cite{3} scores $28.2\%$ $AP$ which is close to Faster RCNN, but there exists a huge gap ($11.9\%$ \textit{v.s.} $13.9\%$) when comes to the $AP_{eS}$, and when the object size gets larger, such difference becomes smaller, which reveals that the misalignment issue imposes a significantly severe impact on tiny objects.
+Similarly, though RepPoints \cite{152} can obtain an overall $AP$ of $28.0\%$, but the $AP_{eS}$ metric ($10.1\%$) is largely behind Faster RCNN and RetinaNet.
+This phenomenon indicates that point representation, in comparison to its box counterpart, may not be a good choice for small objects, but shows great potential for large ones.
+For anchor-free detectors, ATSS \cite{153} can achieve $26.8\%$ $AP$ on our SODA-D test-set, which is superior to FCOS \cite{4} ($23.9\%$), and the latter behaves badly on \textit{extremely Small} objects ($6.9\%$).
 This may partly originates from the occlusion challenge of our dataset, also known as the ambiguous sample problem.
-For the query-based detector, Sparse RCNN \cite{154} achieves $28.3 \%$ $AP$ and $24.2 \%$ $AP_T$, which are comparable to FCOS.
-Though exploiting multi-scale deformable attention to reduce high computation in encoder and enabling the access of high-resolution features, Deformable DETR \cite{52} only delivers $23.4\%$ $AP$ and $19.2\%$ $AP_T$, lagging noticeably behind other competitors even with more training epochs.
-This performance gap reveals that the sparse query paradigm could not cover small objects adequately, and the low recall rate further substantiates this$ \footnote[9]{Constrained by the space, the elaborate experiment results will be released on our homepage (\url{https://shaunyuan22.github.io/SODA}).}$.
+CenterNet \cite{47} and CornerNet \cite{51} only obtain an $AP$ of $21.5\%$ and $24.6\%$, respectively.
+It can be noticed that even with more training epochs, the performances of CenterNet and CornerNet are remarkably inferior to that of anchor-based methods, and the disparity becomes more staggering for \textit{extremely Small} and \textit{relatively Small} objects.
+YOLOX \cite{YOLOX} can obtain competitive results ($26.7\% AP$ and $13.6 \% AP_{eS}$) when compared to other anchor-free counterparts though meanwhile struggles on the objects of large areas.
+For the query-based detector, Sparse RCNN \cite{154} achieves $24.2 \%$ $AP$ which is comparable to FCOS.
+Though exploiting multi-scale deformable attention to reduce high computation in encoder and enabling the access of high-resolution features, Deformable DETR \cite{52} only delivers $19.2\%$ $AP$, lagging noticeably behind other competitors even with more training epochs.
+This performance gap may reveal that the sparse query paradigm could not cover small objects adequately.